JavaTMP/JavaTMP/docs/tutorials/maven/Java-Automated-Build-Tool-Apache-Maven.md

     - This directory will be put inside the java build path automatically.
 - `src/assembly`
     - This folder contains files to be used by the maven assembly plugin.
 Read more about the maven assembly plugin in the page [http://maven.apache.org/plugins/maven-assembly-plugin/](http://maven.apache.org/plugins/maven-assembly-plugin/).
+- `target`
+    - When a project is build or packaged, all the content of the sources, resources and web files will be put inside of it, it will be used for construct the artifacts and for run tests.
+You can delete all the target folder content with `mvn clean` command.

 ### Importing a Java Maven Project into Eclipse
 - To import the Maven Project demo1 created before above go to Eclipse IDE and import .. > Maven > Existing Maven Projects > Select Your Root Maven Directory contained pom.xml file
 - From your imported Maven project select Maven > Update Project ...